Insurance Ethics and Professional Practice Module

 - Access to assistance from CSI's academic support specialists

 Note: All students are required to register on the regulatorís national registry (CIPR) upon enrolment into this course.
 You will not be able to access course material until your CIPR registration has been completed.
 Details on how to register can be found in your enrolment letter as well as when you sign into your online course.
-CSI will be notified by CIPR as soon as your registration has
+CSI will be notified by CIPR as soon as your registration has been completed and your course materials will then be released the same or next business day.

 |Approximate Hours of Study**|